Worthless stock deduction may trigger section 382 limitations

-Section 382 limits a corporation's ability to utilize net operating losses (NOLs) following a change in ownership.
-If an ownership change occurs, the amount of the loss corporation's pre-change losses that may offset taxable income for a post-change tax year cannot exceed the section 382 limitation for such year.1 As defined within section 382(g), an ownership change occurs when the ownership of 5-percent shareholders increases by more than 50 percentage points over the lowest percentage of stock owned by those shareholders at any time during the prior three-year testing period.
+Section 382 limits a corporation's ability to utilize net operating losses (NOLs), credits and other attributes following a change in ownership.
+If an ownership change occurs, the amount of the corporation's pre-change losses that may offset taxable income for a post-change tax year cannot exceed the section 382 limitation for such year.1 As defined within section 382(g), an ownership change occurs when the ownership of 5% shareholders increases by more than 50 percentage points over the lowest percentage of stock owned by those shareholders at any time during the prior three-year testing period.

-An ownership change is often conspicuous where shareholders sell or acquire stock, the loss corporation issues significant shares, or both.
-In those cases, the loss company is generally aware of such changes and can address the impact of the changes, in some instances by avoiding an ownership change altogether.
+An ownership change is easier to identify where shareholders sell or acquire stock, the loss corporation issues significant shares, or both.
+In those cases, the loss company is generally aware of such changes and can address the impact of the changes.

-However, as discussed in more depth below, an ownership change can occur without any literal change in ownership or transfer of shares, creating a trap for the unwary.
+However, an ownership change can occur without any actual change in ownership or transfer of shares, creating a trap for the unwary.
 In addition, if an ownership change goes unidentified, the company faces exposure to significant tax liabilities, financial statement restatements, and future due diligence issues.
-One such trap for the unwary exists where a shareholder (e.g., a private equity fund) owning 50 percent or more of the corporation takes a worthless stock deduction, yet continues to hold such shares.
-Upon claiming the worthless stock deduction, the private equity fund is treated as disposing of and reacquiring those shares on the first day of the following tax year, likely triggering an ownership change.2 This appears to be the case whether or not the shareholder's worthless stock deduction was appropriate in the year claimed (i.e., the corporation does not appear to have the ability to rebut this position).
+One such trap exists where a shareholder (e.g., a private equity fund) owning 50% or more of the corporation takes a worthless stock deduction, yet continues to hold such shares.
+Upon claiming the worthless stock deduction, the owner is treated as having disposed of and then reacquiring those shares on the first day of the following tax year likely triggering an ownership change.2 This result appears to be the case whether or not the shareholder's worthless stock deduction was appropriate in the year claimed (i.e., the corporation does not appear to have the ability to rebut this position).

 The section 382 limitation